 The last stop on our 3 week tour of Southeast Asia – this quaint little UNESCO town, Hoi An.
 It’s on the ocean and the air is warm.
 It’s a must if you like getting off the beaten path (well, it’s a little worn).
 Home to some of the best back roads ever.

-Overall, our trip to Southeast Asia is a memory that will last a lifetime.
+Overall, our three weeks in Southeast Asia is a memory that will last a lifetime.
 The stories, the laughs and the heart warming experiences are a part of us and our hearts.
 Travelling is flat out awesome – save some money and love life, pack your bag then go.
 It’s that easy.